google/zetasql/docs/security_functions.md

 **Description**

-For first-party users, returns the email address of the user that is running the query.
+For first-party users, returns the email address of the user that's running the query.
 For third-party users, returns the
 [principal identifier](https://cloud.google.com/iam/docs/principal-identifiers)
-of the user that is running the query.
+of the user that's running the query.
 For more information about identities, see [Principals](https://cloud.google.com/docs/authentication#principal).